oracle/oracle-database-operator/docs/ordsservices/README.md

 * **TNSAdminSecret**
 Added a dedicated documentation page for managing `tnsnames.ora` via Secrets.
 See [Custom tnsnames.ora Example](./examples/tnsnames.md).
-* **Central Configuration Manager**
+* **Central Configuration Server**
-New attribute `spec.globalSettings."central.config.url"` supports deploying ORDS with a Central Configuration Manager for externalized settings.
+New attribute `spec.globalSettings."central.config.url"` supports deploying ORDS with a Central Configuration Server for externalized settings.
 * **Shared Zip Wallets**
 New attributes `spec.globalSettings.zipWalletsSecretName` and `spec.poolSettings.zipWalletName` allow multiple mTLS Wallets (.zip) to be defined at the global level and referenced by individual database pools.